isadoji/therminator_vort/README.md

 Once the modifications described above have been made, therminator must be compiled.
 You need a C++ compiler and the ROOT [2] libraries for that.
 The make command is executed in the directory where therminator is modified.

 # Test (macros_vort)
-Already modified and compiled, one can control the intensity of the final vorticity of the system by changing the value of the input parameter $\zeta. $\zeta$=0 value corresponds to the original model without modification.
-Still, if you want to verify that non-zero values ​​create an entry and exit of particles along the z-axis, you can perform a simple run with $\zeta$=1.
-This is done by changing the value of Zeta in the therminator.in file and running therm\_events and therm\_tree.
+Already modified and compiled, one can control the intensity of the final vorticity of the system by changing the value of the input parameter Zeta.
+Zeta=0 value corresponds to the original model without modification.
+Still, if you want to verify that non-zero values ​​create an entry and exit of particles along the z-axis, you can perform a simple run with Zeta=1.
+This is done by changing the value in the therminator.in file and running therm\_events and therm\_tree.

 # Bibliography
 [1] THERMINATOR 2: THERMal heavy IoN generATOR 2.